MicrosoftDocs/mesh-docs/mesh/Resources/mesh-troubleshooting.md

 #### An unexpected error occurred when loading the environment for the space.

-This is a general error message for when we fail to load the asset bundle or we fail to extract the environment from the asset bundle
+This is a general error message when we fail to load the asset bundle or we fail to extract the environment from the asset bundle

 #### Something went wrong loading the space.
 Please try again later.